Why should we save endangered species?

 This balance is difficult to maintain: the loss of one species often triggers the loss of others.
-When gray wolves were hunted to near extinction in Yellowstone National Park, beaver populations also decreased significantly.
+When grey wolves were hunted to near-extinction in Yellowstone National Park, beaver populations also decreased significantly.
 This is because elk, without the wolf as its predator, grazed more heavily on plants needed by beavers for winter survival.

 The conservation of endangered species is important for humans as well.
 A well-balanced ecosystem purifies the environment, giving us clean air to breathe, a healthy water system to support diverse marine life, and arable land for agricultural production.

 It also provides us with unique plants with medicinal properties, which serve as the foundation of our medicines.
 When ecosystems fail, our own health is at risk.
 When saving endangered species, we are ultimately saving ourselves.